-Maia has been sewing up a storm the last few of months.
-She started out by hand sewing simple pillows and doll accessories and has since been been asking for (and getting) basic sewing machine lessons from me.
+Maia is sewing up a storm these last few months.
+She started out by hand sewing simple pillows and doll accessories and now we’re doing basic sewing machine lessons together.

 - Needles :: Again, a larger needle with a larger eye is a bit easier for beginner sewers.

-- Chalk :: Maia usually wings it with her designs, much as I do, but I've been showing her how she can draw her outline on fabric with chalk first (we just use a piece of our chalkboard chalk).
+- Chalk :: Maia usually wings it with her designs, much as I do, but I’ve been showing her how she can draw her outline on fabric with chalk first.
 This allows her to visualize the piece better, is fixable (she can redraw the line if necessary), gives her a line to cut along, and washes out easily.

 - Stuffing :: Polyfill or something more natural such as wool or cotton.
 This is optional, depending on what your kids like to sew.
 Maia is big into pillows and wants to try a rag doll and stuffed animal soon, so the stuffing is pretty integral to her sewing kit.

 - Embroidery Hoop :: An embroidery hoop holds fabric or burlap taut while beginners learn how to sew a line, knot thread, or just play around.
-It's also great for beginning embroidery (obviously).
+It’s also great for beginning embroidery.

 - Beginning embroidery (and sewing) on a hoop at Maya*Made